-'Buy now, pay later' plans: Great way to shop, or a trap?
+'Buy now, pay later' plans: great way to shop, or a trap?

 "As much as buy now, pay later tries to position itself as the anti-credit card or the kinder gentler credit card," Rossman said, "sometimes these plans charge rates as high or even higher than credit cards."

-So, while buying now and paying later can help with a necessary purchase, it can be risky if you depend too much on them.
+So while buy now, pay later can help with a necessary purchase, it can be risky if you depend on them too much.